This topic accounts for approximately 10% of your exam marks.

 Definition

-The efficiency of a system is the fraction of the energy supplied to it that comes out in the useful form
+The of a system is the fraction of the energy supplied to it that comes out in the useful form

 Stated as an equation: